-Once we find the right development (this can take 3-4 days), you will choose a specific unit and pay a reservation fee to the builder approximately 1,000 USD or 1% of the purchase price - most developers will take a major credit card (This is also refundable up to 14 days by Turkish law) – At this point, depending on the developer, you will be given either a sales contract or a reservation form.
+Once we find the right development (this can take 3-4 days), you will choose a specific unit and pay a reservation fee to the builder, approximately 1,000 USD or 1% of the purchase price.
+Most developers will take a major credit card (This is also refundable for up to 14 days by Turkish law).
+At this point, depending on the developer, you will be given either a sales contract or a reservation form.

-2. Obtaining a tax ID
+2. Obtaining a Tax ID

-3. Opening a bank account
+3. Opening a Bank Account

-Your monthly utilities will be deducted via an auto-draft system to make the transition easier to manage.
-Additionally, your rental income will also be deposited into this account should you be purchasing for investment purposes.
+Your monthly utilities will be deducted from this account via an auto-draft system to make the transition easier to manage.
+Your rental income will also be deposited into this account should you purchase for investment purposes.

 5. Power of Attorney